-4The distributions are formed using standard Normal marginal distributions and Normal or Clayton copulas to account for different non-Gaussian dependencies, see Supplemental Appendix S1 for details.
+&lt;sup>1 The distributions are formed using standard Normal marginal distributions and Normal or Clayton copulas to account for different non-Gaussian dependencies, see Supplemental Appendix S1 for details.

-Figure 1: Hypothetical Return Distributions.
+Fig. 1.
+Hypothetical return distributions.
 The figure presents isoprobability contours of the bivariate PDFs for four hypothetical return distributions, all of which have standard Normal marginal distributions and all of which imply a CAPM beta of one.